phreppo/wstat/README.md

 For each concrete domain implemented we have done a couple of key examples:
 - **Simple Sign Domain**:

-We have no key examples for this domain due to Simple Sign Domain is a subset of Interval Domain.
-For this reason, every program we analyzed will results less (or equal in the best case) precise invariant compares to the same analysis on the Interval Domain.
+We have no key examples for this domain due to Simple Sign Domain is a subset of the Sign Domain.

 - **Sign Domain**: